Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 SeasonWhat to ExpectBest For

-SpringComfortable desert weather, busy travel periods, and good conditions for outdoor add-ons.Las Vegas, Red Rock Canyon, Valley of Fire, Hoover Dam, couples, and families.
+SpringComfortable desert weather, busy travel periods, and good conditions for outdoor add-ons.Las Vegas, Red Rock Canyon, Valley of Fire, Hoover Dam, couples, families, and road trips.

-FallComfortable temperatures, strong event season, and good desert sightseeing conditions.Las Vegas, outdoor day trips, road trips, couples, and friend groups.
+FallComfortable temperatures, strong event season, and good desert sightseeing conditions.Las Vegas, outdoor day trips, road trips, couples, friend groups, and photography.

 WinterCooler desert weather, Las Vegas shows, holiday trips, and ski season near Lake Tahoe.Las Vegas, lower desert hikes, shows, luxury stays, and Tahoe skiing.